› Business Loans › Lender Reviews › Truist Business Loans Review

 Unsecured loans do not require collateral, making them a good option for business owners who don’t have strong business assets.
 The bank’s unsecured business term loan option only lets you borrow a maximum of $100,000.

 Secured loans include collateral.
-The assets you pledge give more security to the lender, hence why no collateral loans are unsecured and collateralized loans are secured.
+The assets you pledge give more security to the lender, which is why no collateral loans are unsecured and collateralized loans are secured.
 You can borrow up to $250,000 with a secured term loan.

 Like its term loans, unsecured lines of credit only go to $100,000, while secured lines go up to $250,000.
 A revolving line of credit is like a credit card.
 You draw funds as needed, and your credit limit replenishes when you pay off what you draw.